 “How do you know who you are unless you know where you’ve come from?
 How can you tell what’s going to happen, unless you know what’s happened before?
 History isn’t just about the past.
 It’s about why we are who we are – and about what’s next?”

 We recognise the importance of history and the part it plays in developing children’s understanding of the past, both in Britain and the wider world.
 Children are encouraged to consider how the past influences the present, what past societies were like, and how beliefs and cultures have influenced people’s actions.
 Our aim is to empower our children and help foster their understanding of themselves as individuals and as valued members of society.

 Our curriculum is action packed and full of interactive and exciting learning opportunities throughout the key stages.
 During lessons, children become history detectives and are encouraged to take an enquiry approach to find out about the past.
 The curriculum covers a range of historical periods.
-British history is taught chronologically and in addition to this we look at different ancient societies (Ancient Greece, Ancient Egypt, and Benin).
+British history is taught chronologically and in addition to this we look at different ancient societies (Greece, Egypt and Rome).

 We’ve created amazing knowledge organisers for each history topic which summarise the key knowledge that the children should know by the end of the topic.
 Have a look at our ‘How To’ knowledge organiser to find out how they work: